 - In coffee, tea, or lemonade.
 Lavender syrup makes the best lattes and iced tea!

-- Put it on top of pancakes, ice cream, or desserts.
+- Put it on top of Lavender Pancakes, ice cream, or desserts.

 - Give it as a gift!

-Lavender syrup should last 3-4 weeks when stored in the fridge in a sealed container.
+Lavender simple syrup should last 3-4 weeks when stored in the fridge in a sealed container.
 I use flip-top glass bottles for my homemade syrups and they work great.
-You can find them at most craft stores and beer making supply stores or online.
+You can find them at most craft stores and beer-making supply stores or online.

 More Lavender Recipes